 Founder of Moms First & Girls Who Code

 Reshma Saujani is a leading activist, the founder of Girls Who Code, the founder and CEO of Moms First, and the host of My So-Called Midlife with Lemonada Media.
-She has spent more than a decade building movements to fight for women and girls’ economic empowerment, working to close the gender gap in the tech sector, and most recently fighting for the structural changes moms need and deserve including affordable child care and paid leave.
+She has spent more than a decade building movements to fight for women and girls’ economic empowerment, working to close the gender gap in the tech sector, and fighting for the structural changes moms need and deserve including affordable child care and paid leave.
 She is a New York Times bestselling author of several books including Pay Up: The Future of Women and Work (And Why It’s Different Than You Think), Brave, Not Perfect, and the Girls Who Code book series.

 As a leading voice on women’s empowerment, her Smith College Commencement speech on imposter syndrome has more than 18 million views, and her influential TED talk, “Teach girls bravery, not perfection,” has more than 54 million views globally.
-In 2024, she launched My So-Called Midlife, a podcast with Lemonada Media that quickly entered Apple’s Top 10 show chart, reached #1 in Health and Fitness, and was named one of the best new podcasts of the year by TIME magazine.
+She also launched My So-Called Midlife, a podcast with Lemonada Media that quickly entered Apple’s Top 10 show chart, reached #1 in Health and Fitness, and was named one of the best new podcasts of the year by TIME magazine.
 Reshma began her career as an attorney and Democratic organizer.
 In 2010, she surged onto the political scene as the first Indian American woman to run for U.S. Congress.
 Reshma lives in New York City with her husband, Nihal, their sons, Shaan and Sai, and their dog Steve.

 As the founder of Girls Who Code, Reshma Saujani knows as well as anyone the risks technology poses to the most vulnerable among us.
 The sense of impending doom over AI stealing women’s jobs, proliferating racial bias, and furthering economic disparities, however, distracts us from the incredible opportunities to help those same vulnerable communities.